-The standard setting is deprecated because it generates very slow code (because the R5RS makes it difficult to inline standard procedures), disables most compile-time checking (because the R6RS forbids rejection of programs with obvious errors unless the R6RS classifies the errors as syntactic), and may also compromise the portability or interoperability of ERR5RS/R6RS libraries and programs (because the R6RS outlaws several extensions that Larceny uses to improve its compatibility with other implementations of the R5RS and R6RS as well as interoperability between Larceny's own R5RS and ERR5RS/R6RS modes).
+The standard setting is deprecated because it generates very slow code (because the R5RS makes it difficult to inline standard procedures), disables most compile-time checking (because the R6RS forbids rejection of programs with obvious errors unless the R6RS classifies the errors as syntactic), and may also compromise the portability or interoperability of R7RS/R6RS libraries and programs (because the R6RS outlaws several extensions that Larceny uses to improve its compatibility with other implementations of the R5RS, R6RS, and R7RS as well as interoperability between Larceny's own R5RS and R7RS/R6RS modes).

 Selective toggling of compiler switches is almost always better than using the standard setting.
 To improve R5RS conformance without sacrificing too much performance, set the benchmark-mode switch to false and set the integrate-procedures switch to false only when compiling files that need to be sensitive to redefinitions of standard procedures.
 For R6RS libraries and programs, setting the benchmark-mode and global-optimization switches to false will eliminate a couple of minor conformance issues with only a small loss of performance and without sacrificing compile-time checking or portability.
+For R7RS libraries and programs, the compiler's default settings already conform to the R7RS.